A portrait of a blonde woman smiling outdoors in an urban area.

 Nonprofit & Community Leadership

-I’ve worked closely with local nonprofits and volunteer-led organizations to support governance, strategic planning, and sustainable service delivery.
-This has included governance support, strategic planning, and helping organizations navigate change while staying rooted in their community mission.
+Olivia has worked closely with local nonprofits and volunteer-led organizations to support governance, strategic planning, and sustainable service delivery.
+Her work has included helping organizations navigate change, strengthen operations, support long-term sustainability, and remain focused on the people and communities they serve.

 Group of people wearing blue and white shirts at an outdoor street festival, with tents and a residential building in background.